SUSE/cap-release-notes/Notes-CaaSP.md

   ```

 * Wait for 5 - 10 minutes until all systems are up and running
-* Get an overview of your CaaSP installation
+* Get an overview of your CaaS Platform installation

   ```
   openstack server list